 Edgar haircuts are the newest trend for men.
 Short and sharp yet full of attitude, this style suits guys with long, oval, or angular faces.
 It’s perfect for those who already have short hair but want to update their look with a young, modern, and edgy cut, and it can also disguise an uneven hairline.

-1. Classic Edgar Haircut
+1. Mexican Edgar Haircut

-The classic Edgar haircut is ideal for guys with short, thick hair.
+The classic Mexican Edgar haircut is ideal for guys with short, thick hair.
 It involves blending a high skin fade into a short Caesar cut.
 Your barber will then trim the front to create a straight line across your forehead.
-While neat and clean, the classic Edgar haircut still has an attitude and an edgy appeal due to its sharply-defined lines.
+While neat and clean, the classic Mexican Edgar haircut still has an attitude and an edgy appeal due to its sharply-defined lines.

 2. Wavy Edgar Haircut